daniel8lopes/omnia3/docs/pages/omnia3/Modeler/omnia3_modeler_datasources.md

 ## 1. Introduction

 The **OMNIA Platform** can use and combine information from different places - for example, obtaining data from an ERP or CRM, or an external API.
 The way to model this is through **Data Sources**.
-A Data Source is an entity similar to the others, but it has two additional properties:
+A Data Source is an entity similar to the others, but it has three additional properties:
 - **Behaviour runtime**: Where the [entity's behaviours](omnia3_modeler_behaviours.html) execute. **Internal** means they execute inside the platform, and **External** means they execute on the [connector](omnia3_connector_introduction.html).
-- **Data Access runtime**: Where the _data behaviours_ execute, i.e., where the Create, Read, Update and Delete (CRUD) operations execute. **Internal** means they are executed inside the platform and their information is stored on its database, and **External** means they are written by users and execute either on the connector or the platform, depending on the Behaviour runtime.
+- **Data Access runtime**: Where the _data behaviours_ execute, i.e., where the Create, Read, Update and Delete (CRUD) operations execute. **Internal** means they are executed inside the platform and their information is stored on its database, and **External** means they are written by users and execute either on the connector or the platform, depending on the Behaviour runtime and the next option.
+- **Will be executed in a connector?**: Whether the behaviours execute on a connector or not.
+Automatically calculated for most cases, but if your **Behaviours** are internal to the platform and the **Data Access** is external, you may or may not want to execute behaviours on a connector.

 ## 2. Types of Data Behaviours